 Other non-current asset represents laboratory supplies that can be used for more than one year.
+It is stated at cost less accumulated depreciation and impairment losses.
 Cost represents the purchase price of the supplies.

 Amortization of other non-current asset is provided using the straight-line method over their estimated useful lives.
-The amortization expenses for the year ended December 31, 2018 is \$59,833.
+The amortization expenses for the years ended December 31, 2019 and 2018, and the period March 1, 2017 through December 31, 2017 are \$59,834, \$59,833 and \$nil, respectively.